Codeception/AspectMock/docs/Test.md

 ?>
 ```

-None of this calls will trigger error on your test.
+None of those calls will trigger an error in your test.
 Thus, you can write a valid test before the class is declared.

 If class is already defined, `test::spec` will act as `test::double`.

  * api
- * `param` $classOrObject
+ * `param string|object` $classOrObject
  * `param array` $params
- * return Verifier
+ * return Verifier Usually Proxy\ClassProxy|Proxy\InstanceProxy

 #### *public static* methods($classOrObject, array $only = Array ( ) )
-Replaces all methods in a class with a dummies, except specified.
+Replaces all methods in a class with dummies, except those specified in the `$only` param.

 ``` php
 <?php